hashicorp/terraform-provider-azurerm/website/docs/r/managed_disk.html.markdown

 ~> **NOTE:** If No Downtime Resizing is not available, be aware that changing this value is disruptive if the disk is attached to a Virtual Machine.
 The VM will be shut down and de-allocated as required by Azure to action the change.
 Terraform will attempt to start the machine again after the update if it was in a `running` state when the apply was started.

+~> **NOTE:** When upgrading `disk_size_gb` from value less than 4095 to a value greater than 4095, the disk will be detached from it's associated vm as required by Azure to action the change.
+Terraform will attempt to reattach the disk again after the update.

 * `edge_zone` - (Optional) Specifies the Edge Zone within the Azure Region where this Managed Disk should exist.
 Changing this forces a new Managed Disk to be created.

 * `encryption_settings` - (Optional) A `encryption_settings` block as defined below.